jacksonrwoodard/HouseHealthMonitoring/Documentation/Signoffs/php-communication-signoff.md

 ![CommunicationSchematic](https://github.com/jacksonrwoodard/HouseHealthMonitoring/assets/142913669/c7b3f395-ec80-4f64-8f86-e75e936cf3f9)

 This is a third-party buildable schematic to show connections and communications from the sensor modules and the head unit.
-The pins labeled DOUT and DIN are the UART pins on the XB24 [1].
-The ESP32-H2 has 3 transmitters (TX) and 3 receiver (RX) pins for UART communication.
-So, the ESP32s will be able to send the data to the head unit using UART communication [1].
+The pins labeled DOUT (TX) and DIN (RX) on the XB24 are the UART pins [4].
+The XB24 will use these pins to transmit and receive information to and from the head unit using serial UART communication [4].
+The ESP32-H2 has many peripherals that can be used through most of the GPIO pins [1].
+The use of these GPIO pins will vary from sensor to sensor depending on the required pinouts to serially send and receive information between the ESP32-H2 and sensor.
+Communication between each ESP32-H2 and the XB24 will be wireless using and following Zigbee protocols.

 ## Analysis